Posted on: 28th February 2018

 If you’re a trader of cryptocurrencies do you know how the profits you earn from trading cryptocurrencies are taxed in the UK?
 You may be pleased to know that whilst HMRC issued a briefing in March 2014, they haven’t laid down any new tax rules relating specifically to cryptocurrencies.

 If you’d like a quick synopsis, please read on.

 The briefing recognises that cryptocurrencies cannot be compared directly to any other form of investment activity or payment mechanism.

 For businesses receiving cryptocurrencies as payments for goods and services, there is no change to how taxable profits are calculated.
 However, unless a financial trader is in business providing services to clients, for which they receive payment in one cryptocurrency or another, HMRC’s statement confirming that there is no change to how taxable profits are calculated is of little relevance to the independent financial trader.

-For the independent financial trader the question is whether profits earned from trading cryptocurrencies are liable to Income Tax (IT) or Business Tax (as a non-incorporated business/self-employed individual), Capital Gains Tax (CGT) or not taxable.
+For the independent financial trader the question is whether profits made from trading cryptocurrencies are liable to Income Tax (IT) as self-employment income, Capital Gains Tax (CGT) or not taxable.
 Profits from the trading of cryptocurrencies will not be taxable where the transactions entered into are so highly speculative that they are deemed to be similar to gambling.